GeekLaunch/geeklaunch.github.io/content/blog/what-does-my-rsa-public-key-actually-mean.md

      publicExponent    INTEGER   -- e  }
 ```

-That’s all I have for now.
+That's all I have for now.
 I hope you learned something from reading this post; I certainly enjoyed writing it!

 ---

-On top of all the different sites I linked in this post, I’d like to credit the following sources I used while doing research for this post:
+On top of all the different sites I linked in this post, I'd like to credit the following sources I used while doing research for this post:

 - [Carmichael Function: A Complete Guide — Number theory](https://medium.com/curiositypapers/carmichael-function-a-complete-guide-number-theory-7fa675e9e7ed)
 - [What are x509 certificates?
 RFC?
 ASN.1?
 DER?](https://cryptologie.net/article/262/what-are-x509-certificates-rfc-asn1-der/)
 - [How to store/retrieve RSA public/private key](https://stackoverflow.com/questions/1193529/how-to-store-retrieve-rsa-public-private-key/13104466#13104466)
 - [node-rsa/src/formats/pkcs8.js](https://github.com/rzcoder/node-rsa/blob/master/src/formats/pkcs8.js)

+{{% bio %}}